One Raceway

-One Raceway, formerly known as Wakefield Park Raceway is a 2.350 km motor racing circuit located near Goulburn, New South Wales, Australia.
+One Raceway, formerly known as Wakefield Park Raceway, is a 2.350 km motor racing circuit located near Goulburn, New South Wales, Australia.
 It was named after Charles Wakefield, the founder of Castrol.
 John Carter and Paul Samuels, the founders of Wakefield Park so believed that Castrol deserved recognition for the impact it had on amateur motorsporting events that they chose to honour Charles Wakefield.
 Wakefield Park was intended for amateur racers in the likelihood in the 1990s of both Amaroo and Oran Park Raceways closing and amateur racers being unable to afford the daily hire rate at Eastern Creek Raceway.

 The local arm of Castrol committed to a modest three-year sponsorship deal in appreciation of this honour.
-Consequently, all the buildings, which were all designed by Samuels and Carter, were in Castrol colours, an appropriate but subtle recognition of the Company's involvement.
-However, Castrol withdrew it's sponsorship as it was not getting any appreciable value from the investment.
+Consequently, all the buildings, which were all designed by Samuels and Carter, were in Castrol colours, an appropriate but subtle recognition of the company's involvement.
+However, Castrol withdrew its sponsorship as it was not getting any appreciable value from the investment.

 History

 Wakefield Park was the first privately funded circuit built in NSW in the last 35 years and faced considerable hurdles from its conception.
 Samuels said "when confronting neighbours and the EPA, I can see why".
 It took them more than a year, despite the help of Goulburn Council and the local member John Fahey, to find a place that finally gained all the necessary approvals.
 Interestingly, it took less than eight months from turning the first sod in mid-October 1993 to its first meeting on 8 May 1994.
 The total cost of the land and work was $1.2 million.

 Goulburn was chosen as it was close to Canberra, the large population areas of the near south coast around Wollongong, was not too far from Sydney and a three-hour easier journey for Victorians than if it had been close to Sydney.

-The road racing circuit has hosted the Super2 Series, the Australian Superbike Championship, the Australian Motor Racing Series, drifting, as well as state and club level racing, also Speed off the Streets and motorcycle ride days.
+The road racing circuit has hosted the Fujitsu V8 Supercar Series, the Australian Superbike Championship, the Australian Motor Racing Series, drifting, as well as state and club level racing, also Speed off the Streets and motorcycle ride days.

 Wakefield Park operates under a CAMS National Circuit Licence, AASA and also under the Department of Sport and Recreation permit scheme.

 The circuit is located two hours drive from Sydney and about one hour from Canberra, and is positioned on Braidwood Road, 10 km south of Goulburn on 130 acre of cleared land.
 Safety is paramount and ripple strips, tyre walls and gravel traps have been positioned so as to make Wakefield a very safe circuit on which to run any type of racecar, production car or motorcycle.
 The track was resurfaced by its new owners, Winton Motor Raceway, in late 2007.